Skip to content

 3. Click Add New Webhook to Workspace, pick the destination channel (e.g. #ops), and authorise.

-Treat that URL as a secret — anyone with it can post to your channel.
+Treat the URL as a secret — anyone with it can post to your channel.

 Terminal window